 Mr. Vreeland stated the Greenville Urban Area population is under 200,000 which allows the MPO to "self-certify" the Transportation Planning process.
 In addition, it is necessary for the TAC to adopt a resolution certifying the planning process is in compliance with all applicable regulations.

-A motion was made by Mr. Rhodes to recommend the self-certification planning process for FY16 to TAC for adoption.
-A second was made by Mr. DiCesare.
+A motion was made by Commissioner Garris to approve the self-certification planning process for FY16.
+A second was made by Mayor Jackson.
 The motion passed unanimously.

 C. 2015-2016 Planning Work Program